 Urban Fellows must participate in a field educational experience in an urban ministry setting.
-The PMMOffice will work with Urban Fellows to secure placement in an appropriate ministry
+The PMM Office will work with Urban Fellows to secure placement in an appropriate ministry setting.
+M.Div. students are required to do an 4-hour PMM placement as is required for all students in that degree.

-M.T.S. students in the UF program are required to do a 4-hour field educational placement in keeping with the PMM structure, process, and deadlines that are in place for M.Div. students.
+M.T.S. students in the UF program are required to do a 2-hour field educational placement in keeping with the PMM structure, process, and deadlines that are in place for M.Div. students.